SDK

 // fetch token metadata for previously deployed token0

-const token0Name = await psp22.tokenName(account)
+const token0Name = await psp22.tokenName(TOKEN0_ADDRESS)

-const token0Symbol = await psp22.tokenSymbol(account)
+const token0Symbol = await psp22.tokenSymbol(TOKEN0_ADDRESS)

-const token0Decimals = await psp22.tokenDecimals(account)
+const token0Decimals = await psp22.tokenDecimals(TOKEN0_ADDRESS)

 console.log(token0Name, token0Symbol, token0Decimals)